TheDataCubator/data_analyst_portfolio_project/docs/Sales Dashboards/Color Scheme/color_scheme.md

 # Sales Dashboard Color Scheme

-Below are the colors used in Sales Dashboard:
+Below are the colors used in the Sales Dashboard:

 | Purpose | Swatch | Hex Code |
 |---------|--------|----------|